-One of the reasons why I always suggest to rent a car when you are in the Yucatan peninsula is that it allows you to reach spectacular places (such as the Cenotes of Cuzama) at your own peace without being at the mercy of the local busses schedule, which is not always compatible with your travel plans.
+One of the reasons why I always suggest to rent a car when you are in the Yucatan peninsula is that it allows you to reach spectacular places (such as the Cenotes of Cuzama at your own pace without being at the mercy of the local busses schedule, which is not always compatible with your travel plans.

 Besides, driving on the Yucatan roads is fascinating and super safe.

-In this post, I will tell you all about one of the communities of the “anillo de los cenotes” (cenote ring), where are the most popular among the Yucatan cenotes: Cuzama.
+In this post, I will tell you all about one of the “Anillo de los cenotes” (cenote ring) communities, which are the most popular among the Yucatan cenotes: Cuzama.

-I will explain how to get there and all about it but also I will give you a good reason why you should not go there or if you do, help to create awareness among the local community on responsible tourism.
+I will explain how to get there and all about it, but I will also give you a good reason why you should not go there or help create awareness among the local community on responsible tourism.

 I guess you are curious to know now.